bloidonia/hello-crac/README.md

 .done
 EXITED WITH 134
 ```
 Tried running the script as root as well, but that also fails the same way...

+#### EC2 Ubuntu box

+Fails the same as Ubuntu in Parallels